-The radiographer must ensure that the x-ray exposure:
+The radiographer must ensure that:

-- is adjusted to allow the nasogastric tube to be visible to the bottom of the film. - is centred lower than a normal chest x-ray so that it shows the abdomen as far as possible below the diaphragm. - shows the bottom of both hemi-diaphragms in the midline.
+- the image demonstrates apices to upper abdomen as far below the diaphragm as possible. - the exposure is adjusted to allow the nasogastric tube to be visible at the bottom of the image. - the patient is not rotated in relation to the imaging plate. - the image shows the bottom of both hemi-diaphragms in the midline.

-X-rays that are not as described above will not allow accurate interpretation of nasogastric tube placement and should not be allowed out of the x-ray department.
+Any image not as described above will not allow accurate interpretation of nasogastric tube placement.
+Further or repeat x-ray imaging should be performed.